 The Best Oatmeal Raisin Cookies are super simple, soft baked oatmeal cookies loaded with raisins.
 These cookies are ready in less than 20 minutes!

 Do you remember these cranberry white chocolate oatmeal cookies?
-Those cookies were thin and chewy.
-Sometimes I like that.
-But then other times I want a thick soft cookie.
+Those cookies were thick and soft.
+Exactly how I love my oatmeal cookies.

 If you also enjoy a soft baked cookie, you will absolutely love today’s brand new cookie!

 My husband loves my cookies.
 He says it’s the one thing that I have that “special touch” for.
 Whatever that means…

 Let’s be real for a second.
 Cookies are not hard.
 It’s one of the easiest things you can bake.

 Seriously, a ten-year-old can do it.
 That doesn’t make me feel really excited about the fact that I can make a mean cookie.